Skip to content

 What does it cost to have moles removed?

-The cost to remove a mole starts at $500 .
-However, the cost varies based on factors such as the mole’s size and location.
-During your consultation, we’ll provide a detailed cost estimate.
+The cost to remove a mole starts at $550 .
+However, the cost varies based on factors such as the mole’s size (which may require more extensive removal procedures), location (can affect your procedure’s complexity), shape (irregular shapes may be more challenging), and method of removal.
+We will provide a detailed cost estimate during your consultation.

 What to look for.
 The A,B,C,D,E's of Melonoma